Kaybangz/NotesApp/README.md

   - The backend of the application is built using Python, Flask web framework, SQLite

 - **Frontend:**
-  - HTML, CSS, Bootstrap, and JavaScript for building the user interface.
+  - HTML, CSS, Bootstrap, Jinja, and JavaScript for building the user interface.